openebs-archive/spdk-sys/README.md

     isal

 There is no monolithic libspdk.so and libdpdk.so containing all libraries above.
-When building SPDK with `--with-shared` configure option, DPDK libs are built as static.
-This is a bug in SPDK build system and can be easily fixed.
+When building spdk with `--with-shared` configure option, DPDK libs are built as static.
+This is a bug in spdk build system and can be easily fixed.

 ## Applying the best practices to SPDK

-The most preferred solution would be to build SPDK object archives and link them statically to app.
+The most preferred solution would be to build spdk object archives and link them statically to app.
 We bang a head against a wall when doing so.
 Object archives are linked with as-needed or no-whole-archive linker flag in rust and all libs which are not explicitly used by the app are omitted.
 Since there is no way how to change the default linker behaviour in rust, the only viable workaround is to pretend that we use all of the libraries by referencing a symbol from each of them.
 The problem is that some of the libs have only private symbols and we can’t reference them anyhow without patching them.
-There is now way how to make that when using vanilla SPDK (from upstream).
+There is now way how to make that when using vanilla spdk (from upstream).
 Unless the rust build system is enhanced to support `-whole-archive` linker option (ticket https://github.com/rust-lang/rust/issues/56306), we have to use shared libraries.

 Shared libraries suffer from the same problem as static libs as rust build system uses `as-needed` linker flag.
 But there is an elegant workaround for that.
 If we create one big shared library out of all smaller ones then it will be surely referenced because there will be surely at least one call to the library - if there was none then it would not make sense to require the lib by the app in the first place - and the dynamic lib loader must load it all to the memory in one piece .
 The only problem is that we must create this fat library (as I will be calling it) ourselves.
 Good news is that it is super simple.
 We just need to take all object archives and combine them into a single shlib:

     cc -shared -o libspdk_fat.so -Wl,--whole-archive *.a -Wl,--no-whole-archive

 The result is a suboptimal solution because the shared library must be built and installed to the system prior to building the app and deployed to a target system along with the app.
-Detecting if libspdk fat lib is installed on the system is cumbersome as we can’t use pkg-config.
-SPDK in general is missing support for pkg-config ( https://trello.com/c/uBM2PR4c/19-generate-pkg-config-pc-file-during-make-install ).
+Detecting if libspdk fat lib is installed on the system is cumbersome as we can’t use pkg-config. spdk in general is missing support for pkg-config ( https://trello.com/c/uBM2PR4c/19-generate-pkg-config-pc-file-during-make-install ).
 In spite of all drawbacks it is kinda standard rust solution for sys crates and works with upstream spdk with no changes required.

-## Using spdk sys crate
+## Using the spdk sys crate

 High level steps of how to use spdk sys crate:

 **Phase 1:**

 1. Check out spdk-sys git repository including spdk sources as submodule.
-2. Run a build script which automates steps needed to build SPDK and creates the fat lib.
+2. Run a build script which automates steps needed to build spdk and creates the fat lib.
 3. Install the fat lib to a system location (*as root)*.

 **Phase 2:**